 Johnson City, TN 37604

 At both of our campuses, you'll be greeted by someone when you enter.
-That person's job is to answer your questions and make sure you're comfortable knowing where to go, so don't hesitate to ask!
-If you have additional questions, or if you ever need help, stop by one of our welcome desks or look for a member of the Connections Team (the people wearing lanyards).
+That person will be happy to answer your questions and make sure you're comfortable knowing where to go, so don't hesitate to ask any questions you may have.

 If you would like your children to participate in kids and youth classes, all you have to do is stop by the children’s area welcome desk before you go to worship.
 We’ll help you register them for classes, walk you through the secure drop-off and pick-up procedure, and answer any questions you might have.
 It’s quick and easy—we promise!